Nubhetepti-khered

-Nubhetepti-khered was an ancient Egyptian king's daughter of the early Thirteenth Dynasty in the late Middle Kingdom.
+Nubhetepti-khered was an ancient Egyptian king's daughter of the late 12th Dynasty or early 13th Dynasty in the late Middle Kingdom.

 Family

 Most scholars think she was related to king Hor, who was buried next to her.
-Miroslav Verner believes that she was a daughter of Amenemhat III of the previous Twelfth Dynasty, who was the original owner of the whole funerary complex.
+Miroslav Verner believes that she was a daughter of Amenemhat III of the previous 12th Dynasty, who was the original owner of the whole funerary complex.

 Since the khered part of the name means child, it is possible that her mother was called Nubhetepti, and indeed there is a Great Royal Wife from this period, who is called Nubhetepti on a few scarabs.